DreamingRaven/deep-kube-docs/docs/source/users.rst

       cat |username|.csr | base64 | tr -d "\n"

 Now that we have a CSR yaml file lets call it |csr|.yaml for consistency.
 We can submit this to kubernetes and await approval.
 We can do this in two ways:

 - Ask our administrator (or someone else with permissions) to submit the file to the api-server for approval
-- Submit the file ourselves for approval to cut out the middleman
+- Submit the file ourselves for approval to cut out the middleman, if we have credentials to do so, like some generic CSR submitting user (Ask your admin if there is one).

+Please do mention the CSR to someone who can approve it, as an hour after submission it will automatically be removed from the kube-api, effectively declined.